Type: Arqus Plurilingual and Intercultural Hub

 Format: Online

-The talk will explore the challenges of incorporating translanguaging practices in minority language and CLIL educational settings.
-While drawing on learners’ full linguistic repertoires is often seen as a way to enrich learning, it also raises important questions about how to safeguard the vitality of minority languages such as Irish.
+The talk will explore the challenges of embracing translanguaging practices in minority language and CLIL educational settings.
+It will consider the tension between drawing on learners’ full linguistic repertoires and safeguarding the vitality of minority languages such as Irish.

 Dr Ailín Ní Chonchúir works in the Centre for Irish Language Research, Teaching and Testing at Maynooth University in Ireland.
 She has a special interest in teacher education – both pre-service teacher training and continuous professional development.
 Dr Ni Chonchúir has been involved in teaching, teacher training and syllabus design across all levels of the education system in Ireland and internationally.
 She has experience in the early childhood sector, at the primary, secondary and third level (undergraduate and postgraduate), as well as in the adult and community sector.
 Her PhD research was in cross-linguistic pedagogy.